EL-CL/temperature-sonority/README.md

 ## Usage

-The following 5 steps can be run separately as the output of each step is already provided in this repository. `temperature_global.csv` is provided in zip file because its size is too large.
+The following 5 steps can be run separately as the output of each step is already provided in this repository.
 Steps 1 and 2 require a local storage of the [ASJP dataset](https://github.com/lexibank/asjp) and the [FLDAS dataset](https://hydro1.gesdisc.eosdis.nasa.gov/data/FLDAS/FLDAS_NOAH01_C_GL_M.001/), but you can skip these two steps so you do not need to download full datasets.

 ### 1. Extract geometry and sonority data from ASJP